-{\bf Acknowledgment}:Kumar Abhinav’s research has been funded by Mahidol University (Fundamental Fund: fiscal year 2025 by National Science Research and Innovation Fund (NSRF)) he deeply acknowledges many enlighting discussions with Professor Prasanta K. Panigrahi.
+Kumar Abhinav’s research was funded by Mahidol University (Fundamental Fund: fiscal year 2025 by the National Science Research and Innovation Fund (NSRF)) and he deeply acknowledges many enlightening discussions with Professor Prasanta K. Panigrahi.
 Partha Guha is grateful to Professors Luiz A. Ferreira and Wojtek J. Zakrzewski for various useful discussions.